anirbanroy987/EVA7-TSAI-Learning-Modules-Phase-1/S4-Assignment/readme.md

-### PART2
-MNIST Classification with less than 20,000 parameters and 99.4% validation accuracy
+[MNIST Classification with less than 20,000 parameters and 99.4% validation accuracy] #part-2